 Why visit Rome?
 When people ask me, I can’t help wonder if they are actually asking me the question, or if theirs is just a prank.
 Because honestly, why on earth would you not want to visit the Eternal City?

 The Italian capital is an incredible place and if it is your first time in the country, it should definitely be the starting point of your trip to Italy.
-Rome is a fabulous mix of history, archeology, art, religion and religious culture and delicious food; and while it certainly is the most popular place to visit in Italy, it’s also a city that has remained true to itself – very much a place where locals live.
+Rome is a fabulous mix of history, archeology, art, religion and religious culture and delicious food; and it certainly is the most popular place to visit in Italy.

 There’s some incredible historic architecture

 Rome is an ancient city.
 That means wherever you go in the city, you’re going to find some super old buildings to marvel at.
 Some of those historic buildings aren’t that ancient – there are plenty of Renaissance (and other ages) wonders to visit too.
 The palazzi and piazze spread throughout the city are all sorts of beautiful.

 A lot of that is down to the power of the Popes.
 They and their noble families commissioned endless public and private works over many hundreds of years to create a cohesive architectural style in the city.

 Architects along with painters and sculptors flocked to Rome and created many of the landmark pieces of architecture that make the city what it is today.
 Much of the Centro Storico is UNESCO-recognized.

 That’s without even mentioning the Colosseum – that alone is one of the best reasons to visit Rome!

 You can stand in the same spot gladiators once stood